-An otoplasty for an older child or adult can be done under local anaesthetic by either a plastic surgeon or an ear, nose and throat (ENT) surgeon.
+An otoplasty on an older child or adult can be done under local anaesthetic by either a plastic surgeon or an ear, nose and throat (ENT) surgeon.

-- making one small cut (incision) behind the ear to expose the ear cartilage
+- making a small cut behind the ear to expose the ear cartilage

 - removing small pieces of cartilage if necessary

-An otoplasty usually takes one to two hours.
-If local anaesthetic is used, you are able to go home the same day.
+An otoplasty usually takes 1 to 2 hours.
+If local anaesthetic is used, you'll be able to go home the same day.

-Some surgeons recommend wearing a head band at night for several weeks to protect the ears while you sleep.
+You might need to wear a headband at night for several weeks to protect your ears while you sleep.

-Sometimes the stitches may come to the surface of the skin or cause the ear to feel tender.
-Pain and discomfort can be treated with over-the-counter painkillers, such as paracetamol or ibuprofen.
+The stitches may come to the surface of the skin or make your ear feel tender.
+Treat any pain with painkillers, such as paracetamol or ibuprofen.

 After ear correction surgery, it's common to have:

 - a small scar behind each ear, which will fade in time

 - sore and tender ears for the first few days